nymtech/nym/documentation/operators/src/nodes/configuration.md

 ```ascii
 [client] -> [entry-gateway] -> [mixnode layer 1] -> [your mixnode] -> [IPv6 mixnode layer3] -> [exit-gateway]
 ```
 In this (unusual) case your `mixnode` will not be able to route the packets.
 The node will drop the packets and its performance would go down.
-For that reason it's befetial to have IPv6 enabled when running a `mixnode` functionality.
+For that reason it's beneficial to have IPv6 enabled when running a `mixnode` functionality.

 ### Quick IPv6 Check